protocol/research-website/content/posts/202303-discourse-graphs-q-and-a/index.md

 <br />

-**What role could different types of individuals and organizations play in accelerating the adoption of discourse graphs**?
+**What role could different types of individuals and organizations play in accelerating the adoption of discourse graphs?**

 **EM**:  **Funders** could give funding for research contingent on open publishing of structured notes for that research, in support of open science and positive-sum collaborations.
 However, the idea becomes more compelling if it’s recognized that funders may eventually be *more* interested in the discourse graph as a research output.
 These discourse graphs could be used to inform future funding allocation decisions (e.g. pursuing a specific question raised or searching for additional evidence to back a claim).
 I expect that some research funders and teams will realize a competitive advantage by using research roadmaps (an extension of the discourse graph schema that we’re developing to describe yet-to-be-completed research) to guide their research plans, expectations, timelines, and decisions.